izumrudik/compile/README.md

 In strings, with '\\' character you can make special characters (like \\n, \\\\, \\" ). if special character is not recognized, it will just skip character '\\z' -> ''.

-numbers can be made by concatenating digits (0-9).
+numbers can be made by concatenating digits. integers in base 10 by default. shorts can be made with suffix `s`. char can be made with suffix `c` on number or 1 character string. by prefixing `0x`, `0b` or `0o` number will be read as one in hex, binary or octal respectively.

 a word starts with 'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ_' and continues with 'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ_0123456789' .